-Process Tree Data
+Process Tree Data¶

-The Process Tree feature offers a structured view of processes and threads active in the system where Tracee is deployed.
+feature offers a structured view of processes and threads active in the system where Tracee is deployed.
 This setup facilitates quick access, updates, and tracking of processes, child processes, and related threads.
 All relationship and metadata data points for processes and threads are versioned, so you can pull data snapshots from a precise timestamp.

-Enabling the Feature
+Enabling the Feature¶

-To switch on the Process Tree feature, run the command:
+To switch on the Process Tree

 sudo tracee --output option:sort-events --output json --output option:parse-arguments --proctree source=both --events <event_type>

-The underlying structure is populated using the core sched_process_fork, sched_process_exec, and sched_process_exit events and their args.
+events and their data.
 There's also an option to bootstrap the process tree through a secondary route using internal signal events.

 Introducing this secondary event source is strategic: it reduces interference with actively traced events, leading to more accurate and granular updates in the process tree.